a young gray whale comes for a look at the surface in baja

 Capture the Experience

-One of the most powerful ways to tell the story of your adventure is to integrate the wildlife you seek into general travel photographs.
+One of the most powerful ways to tell the story of your adventure is to integrate wildlife into general travel photographs.
 And perhaps the most dramatic method is to capture wildlife with fellow travelers.

 a young gray whale comes to the surface near a group of ecotourists

-It’s not necessarily the easiest thing to do, to capture both a whale and a fellow zodiac in one frame, but as you can see it really gives you that “picture yourself here” moment.
+It’s not necessarily the easiest thing to do, to capture both a whale and a nearby Zodiac in one frame, but as you can see, it really gives you that “picture yourself here” experience.
 When it comes to reliving the memories of your adventure, or telling your story to friends and family, getting travelers with wildlife is a great technique.

-Another technique for capturing the experience is to aim to document every facet of your journey, paying particular attention to those things out of the ordinary.
-If you are on one of the classic expedition-ship-based adventures in Baja, things like map charts and other nautical equipment make for excellent photographic subjects.
+Another technique for capturing the experience is to aim to document every facet of your journey, paying particular attention to those experiences that are out of the ordinary.
+If you are on a classic expedition-ship-based adventures in Baja, things like map charts and other nautical equipment make for excellent photographic subjects.

 travelers looking at a map on board an expedition vessel in baja